An examination of diversity in senior leadership roles at America’s top companies

 To add to the absurdity, in 2018 there were more men named James in Fortune 500 chief executive positions than all women put together – and women outnumbered men named John (who were also all white) by just 2.ix

 On the other hand, S&P companies report more diversity data, but the news is mixed.
-Women account for just 5% of CEOs at S&P 500 companies in 2019.
-While 44.7% of employees at these companies are women, women make up only 36.9% of first or mid-level management.
-The numbers drop significantly the higher you go – only 26.5% of executive or senior-level executives are women.x
+Women account for just 6.2% of CEOs at S&P 500 companies in 2020 (32 total).
+Back in January, 44.7% of employees at these companies were women, but they only made up 36.9% of first or mid-level management.
+The numbers drop significantly the higher you go – only 26.5% of executive or senior-level executives were women.

 While today only 21.2% of S&P 500 board members are women, a 2017 report showed that women and minorities accounted for nearly half of the roughly 400 newly-created independent directorships at these companies, with women holding 32% of the positions and African-Americans, Hispanics, and Asians holding 15% (though this was down from 18% in 2015).xi